-Its designed this experienced itinerary for you, we want to show you the real Central America and all its splendor.
+Its designed this experienced itinerary to you, Marvelus wants to show you the real Central America and all its splendor.
 You wont be traveling alone, you will be in the company of other adventurous travelers and local expert tour leaders that will help you discover the colorful and diverse culture and diverse scenery of Central America.
 This is a life time experience, book now!

-Highlight: Antigua - Copan ruins - Roatan - Leon- Granada - San Juan del Sur - Monteverde - la fortuna.
+Highlight: Antigua - Copan Ruins - Roatan - Leon- Granada - San Juan del Sur - Monteverde - La Fortuna - San Jose

 Startin in: Antigua Guatemala

 Ending in: San Jose Costa Rica

 Group size: Minimum 4 Maximum 16 pax